adriatic/RADC/docs/01-app management/debugging/01-setup.md

 <br/>

 **Area 1** (Green marker 4) <br/>
-Shows the application tree view in two structures - **Authored** and **Deployed**.
-We will use the **Authored** view in the subsquent descriptions of the debugging exercises.
+- Shows the application tree view in two structures - **Authored** and **Deployed**.
+- We will use the **Authored** view in the subsquent descriptions of the debugging exercises.

 **Area 2** (Green marker 5) <br/>
-Debugger rendering of the selected code (`Article.js`) in the Authored view (Green marker 4) section of the source tree.
+- Debugger rendering of the selected code (`Article.js`) in the Authored view (Green marker 4) section of the source tree.

-depicts the source code view of the item selected in the application tree view (**Area 1**).
+- Depicts the source code view of the item selected in the application tree view (**Area 1**).
 The source code is rendered as originaly written Javascript / Typescript code.

 **Area 3** (Green marker 6) <br/>
-presents the detailed information about the context of the currently hit breakpoint:
+- Presents the detailed information about the context of the currently hit breakpoint:

   - list of defined watch variables
   - list of existing breakpoints
   - current application scope
   - call stack
   - list of enabled XMR/fetch breakpoints
   - list of DOM breakpoints
   - list of global listeners
   - list of event listeners breakpoints
   - list of CSP violation breakpoints

 ---